nenieiri-42Yerevan/42_NetPractice/README.md

 ![NetPractice - level 8](./imgs/level_6.png)
 ___
 ### Level 8
 On the level 8, first of all we need to check that on the routing table "internet I" there is only one record which is `149.248.202.0/26`.
 According to goals 2 and 3 our computers need to be connected to that internet, therefore we can assume that all our computers' IPs need to be in that subnet.
-So first of all we need to calculate the Network address:
+So first of all we need to calculate the Network address and its host range:
 ```sh
 IP Address:     149.248.202.0/26    |   10010101.11111000.11001010.00000000
 Net-mask:       255.255.255.192     |   11111111.11111111.11111111.11|000000